 TIC Rear Synagogue offers guided tours of the Jewish Quarter.
 There are two options:

 - Tour I - guided tour of the Rear Synagogue and the Seligmann Bauer House, and a walk through the Jewish Quarter stopping at interesting buildings.
 Tour length 1.5-2 hrs.

 - Tour II - guided tour of the Rear Synagogue and the Seligmann Bauer House, a walk through the Jewish Quarter stopping at interesting buildings and a visit to the Jewish Cemetery.
 Tour length 2-2,5 hrs..

 |tel.: +420 568 610 023|

 Jewish Quarter is freely accessible

-If you are interested in a guided tour, contact TIC Rear Synagogue.
+If you are interested in one of the two guided tours, contact TIC Rear Synagogue.
 Guide service is provided within the opening hours of TIC Rear Synagogue, based on an order at least 2 days in advance for a minimum of 5 people.
-The price of the tour is based on the circuit chosen.
+The price of the tour is based on the tour option you choose.